hendrikmelse/smart_home/devices/README.md

 # Devices
 Devices are the physical hardware controlled in the system.
-The device layer does not interface with the smart home system, instead it provides an abstraction of the physical hardware to the client layer.

-## List of Devices

-### led_strip_controller
-Ad arduino that controls an LED strip.
-This device does not connect to the server directly.
-Instead, it's controlled by the led_strip_manager with a dedicated TCP socket seperate from the main server.
+The device layer provides a simple protocol for network control.
+Devices only accept a connection from a single source, and so require a manager to coordinate multiple control endpoints.